Blazored/AzureStaticWebAppAuthentication/README.md

 # Blazored.AzureStaticWebAppAuthentication
 Some helper libraries for using Blazor with azure static web apps.

-* Live Demo: add-live-demo-link
+* Live Demo: Coming Soon ....

 ## Getting Started

-Install Nuget package ...........
+Install Nuget package Coming Soon

 Add the following code to your `Program.cs` file for your blazor wasm application.